 “My soul clings to you; your right hand upholds me.”
 Psalm 63:8

 My prayer for you today is that you will earnestly seek your Heavenly Father.
 I pray your soul thirsts for Him and your body longs for Him.
 I pray the dry and weary lands in your life and your heart will be showered with His love, bringing to you refreshment and new growth.
 Like rain reviving a dry and weary land, may each part of your life become a beautiful, well-watered garden.
+I pray one day soon you will see the hard times you are facing right now as a passage way to the abundant life He is about to give to you.
+And I pray you will never give up believing in His love and power for you.
 In Jesus mighty and precious name, Amen.

 30 Days of Praising God Through Your Hard Time